dcroote/dcroote.github.io/_posts/2016-05-29-heart-rate-analysis-mio-python.md

 ## Setup instructions

 ### 1) Workout while recording heart rate
-- To begin recording your heart rate hold the middle button until FINDING appears
+- To begin recording your heart rate hold the middle button until FIND appears
 - Press the middle button once your heart rate is being displayed.
 GO should appear.
-- Once your workout is complete, hold the middle button until PAUSED appears.
+- Once your workout is complete, hold the middle button until PAUSE appears.
 - Hold it again until QUIT appears.

 ### 2) Sync the workout data to your phone using the Mio GO app